 Having a booklet to follow when building makes it easy to build multiple sets at once, its also alot easier if someone else wants to complete the build on your behalf, they can easily figure out whats done and whats left.

-If you look at it differently, not having a booklet when building a lego set, you will only have the picture on the box to rely on (in some cases you only have the description of the picture aswell), and if the set isnt a very simple one its very difficult to guess the structure of the build, and different people would interprit the image or description differently.
+If you look at it differently, not having a booklet when building a lego set, you will only have the picture on the box to rely on (in some cases you only have the description of the picture aswell), and if the set isnt a very simple one its very difficult to guess the structure of the build, the complexity of the internal parts, and different people would interprit the image or description differently.
 Having different understanding of the specification, when multiple builders are involved at different stages of the build, will result in having to redo work and having to spend time discussing who has the correct understanding.

 The end result might look like the picture on the box, or fit the description, but how you got there might differ and you dont really know what pieces was used to get that result.
 Any errors or missing pieces might not get detected until after the build is complete and you notice that pieces havent been used (project requirements)

 I also find that having a booklet (specification) from the start it’s alot less likely that someone wants to do changes or remove pieces from the build once you get started.